-Salvia (Salvia divinorum), a member of the mint family, is easy to grow, but you'll have to pay special attention to what kind you get.
-These tender perennials are often grown as annuals but will grow as perennials if planted in the right place.
-With more than 1,000 types from which to choose, there's no doubt you'll be able to find perennial salvias that grow well in your area.
+Salvia (Salvia spp.), a member of the mint family (Lamiaceae), is easy to grow, but you'll have to pay special attention to what kind you get.
+These tender perennials are often grown as annuals, although some will grow as perennials if planted in the right place and in the proper USDA plant hardiness zone range.
+With more than 1,000 types to choose from, there's no doubt you'll be able to find perennial salvias that grow well in your area.

-Blooming in blue, red, pink, purple, white and yellow, salvia flowers form their blossoms atop long, square stems.
+Blooming in blue, red, pink, purple, white, and yellow, salvia forms its blossoms along tall, square flowering stems.
 The flowers look like spikes and are actually a group of tiny flowers rather than one big bloom.
 Depending on the variety you choose, your plants will stand 18 inches to 5 feet tall, but they'll only get about 10 to 12 inches wide.

 Best Uses for Salvia